uditnagi/DataParser/README.md

 # Data Parser Tool:

- Its a utility tool which does variety of data parsing tasks.
+ Its a library of utility tools which does variety of data parsing tasks.

 ### CSV Parsers:
  - CSV to SQL Generator: Read CSV file to generate Sqls with INSERT/MERGE query.